-Hence your cafe business plan should include, the number of employees you are planning to hire, what should be their job role-whether in the kitchen or in the service area.
+Hence your cafe business plan should consist of, the number of employees you are planning to hire, what should be their job role-whether in the kitchen or in the service area.
 It must also include the requirement procedure, job description, and the training manual.

 5. Financial Analysis

 You can hardly have a successful cafe business plan if it does not include the financial analysis.
-This is because finance is no doubt the most vital component in any business.
+This is because finance is no doubt the most vital component of any business.
 Your financial analysis must include the following:

 (i) Cash Flow Statement

 A cash flow statement shows how changes in the balance sheet, accounts, and income affect cash and cash equivalents, and breaks the analysis down to operating, investing and financing activities.
 In simpler terms, a cash flow statement includes the various channels through which the cash flows into your restaurant and the way it goes out.
-Having a control over the cash flow statement is excessively important and you must invest considerable time in it.
+Having control over the cash flow statement is excessively essential, and you must invest considerable time in it.